 Medical Billing and Coding Career

-If you are a detail-oriented, organized person who loves to work in fast-paced medical environment, then this career is worth your serious consideration.
-California Healing Arts College will teach you what you need to know, and will assist you with finding employment after you graduate.
+If you are a detail-oriented, organized person who loves to work in the fast-paced medical environment, then this career is worth your serious consideration.
+California Healing Arts College will teach you what you need to know and will assist you with finding employment after you graduate.
 The Medical Coding & Insurance Billing Program is an entry-level program designed to teach you anatomy and physiology, medical terminology, and the coding and billing skills you will need to work in the average medical office, clinic, and hospital setting.
 We invite you to call us for more information, and to schedule a visit of our campus today!